moby/moby/docs/sources/reference/commandline/cli.md

 When the host directory of a bind-mounted volume doesn’t exist, Docker will automatically create this directory on the host for you.
-In the example above, Docker will create the `/doesnt/exist`{.docutils .literal} folder before starting your container.
+In the example above, Docker will create the `/doesnt/exist` folder before starting your container.

     $ sudo docker run -t -i -v /var/run/docker.sock:/var/run/docker.sock -v ./static-docker:/usr/bin/docker busybox sh